Data Item

 01 WS-NUMERIC-VAR PIC 9(03) VALUE 123.

-• variable-name - Refers the name of the variable.
+• variable-name - Refers to the name of the variable.
 From the example, it is WS-NUMERIC-VAR.

-• data-type-character - Refers the type of the variable.
+• data-type-character - Refers to the type of the variable.
 From the example, it is numeric(9).

 Variable Naming Rules -

-• Variable name is a combination of COBOL user-defined words that are formed by alphabets(A-Z), digits(0-9) and hyphens (-).
+• The variable name is a combination of COBOL user-defined words that are formed by alphabets(A-Z), digits(0-9) and hyphens (-).

 • Variable name length can be a minimum of 1 character and a maximum of 30 characters.